 How to Study Abroad in Italy

-This is a topic that is posed a lot by international students for a good reason.
-The admission process can be very complicated at Italian universities, as foreign students may not know anything about it.
-This article should guide perfectly on this.
+This is a subject that for a good cause, is discussed a lot by international students.
+At Italian universities, the admission process can be very difficult, as foreign students do not know anything about it.
+This article should offer perfect guidance on this.

 In Italy, is university education free?

-However if applicable, scholarships and grants are available to students that can be given through the university or through the student government.
-In special cases, these scholarships will also cover the entire tuition costs on the basis of the ability of the recipient.
+However if necessary, scholarships and grants that can be offered by the university or by the student government are open to students.
+In special circumstances, on the basis of the recipient’s capacity, these scholarships will also cover the entire tuition expense.

 There are a lot of ways that foreign students can study for free in Italy.